Born2Root/Fast-Font/README.md

 This font provides faster reading through facilitating the reading process by guiding the eyes through text with artificial fixation points.
 As a result, the reader is only focusing on the highlighted initial letters and lets the brain center complete the word.
 This allows you to read in supersonic speed.

+The project is completely open-source, so please feel free to use and distribute it however you want.

 ![Demo GIF](Fast-Font.gif)

 ## Demo: